-Soledad is originally from Buenos Aires, Argentina.
-Her father was a scientist and an intellectual.
-He inspired her to never stop learning and to dedicate herself wholeheartedly to her passions.
+Soledad is the founder of Latina Republic and is originally from Buenos Aires, Argentina.
 Soledad lived the immigrant experience in the US, which shaped her as an advocate for immigrant rights.
-Her interest in the immigrant experience in America led her to pursue a PhD in US immigration history.
-She learned about Friends of OC Detainees through a student, and was immediately inspired to volunteer and visit women held in detention in Orange County.
-By learning about their struggles and the motives for leaving their home countries in Central and South America, Soledad saw a need to understand the regional causes that pushed migrants outside their homes.
-By staying in touch with women who were deported to Central America, Soledad gained insight into local problems and encountered leaders and organizations in Central America that were dedicated to making their communities, stronger, livable, and self-reliant.
+Her passion for the immigrant experience in the U.S. led her to pursue a PhD in US immigration history.
+She enjoyed over a decade of her professional career in academia, but was pulled in a new direction when she learned about Friends of OC Detainees through a student.
+She was immediately inspired to volunteer and visit women held in detention in Orange County.
+By learning about their struggles and the motives for leaving their home countries in Central and South America, Soledad saw a need to understand and communicate the regional causes that pushed migrants outside their homes.
+By staying in touch with women who were deported to Central America, Soledad gained insight into local problems and encountered leaders and organizations in Central America that were dedicated to making their communities stronger, safer, and self-reliant.
 What started as a forum for storytelling in an effort to destroy stereotypes that depict migrants in an inaccurate light, turned into a nonprofit formed to help support courageous leaders and organizations that work hard every day to improve their countries.
-This inspired the idea of forming Latina Republic as a nonprofit intent on finding those organizations and resilient leaders and partnering with them to improve the livelihood of communities in Central and South America.
+The study of migrants fleeing to the US, led Soledad to develop an equal passion for advancing the rights of Latinx families in Southern California where the stigma of public charge and a pattern of immigrant single-headed households necessitates action steps, information and local partnership.
 Soledad is an oral historian with a passion for human rights.

 Erika Lim | Board Member